 It’s safer, in our opinion, for our walkers, other open space users and the dogs when we have a small number of dogs.
 We can easily keep a trained eye on all dogs, especially those who are safe off lead, as well as ensuring we notice any toilet stops so we can pick it up!

-Every dog owner knows how difficult it is to keep an eye on their own dog, imagine what it is like trying to control four or more!!
-Busy roads, traffic lights and unfamiliar surroundings provide a real risk when there are a group of dogs.
+Every dog owner knows how difficult it is to keep an eye on their own dog, imagine what it is like trying to control five or more!!
+Busy roads, livestock, other dog walkers, cyclists, people and children and unfamiliar surroundings, provide a real risk when there are a group of dogs.

-Dogs mixing in a group can run a real risk of transmitting illness and disease from one to another no matter how careful the owners or walkers are.
+Dogs mixing in a large pack walk can run a real risk of transmitting illness and disease from one to another no matter how careful the owners or walkers are.

-These can happen in an instant and the more dogs there are, the harder it is to keep them all safe from dangers, both on the walk and each other.
-All our dog walkers are pet first aid trained, so know what to do in an emergency.
+These can happen in an instant and the more dogs there are, the harder it is to keep them all safe from dangers – from the environment or each other.
+All of our dog walkers are pet first aid trained, so they can respond in an emergency.
 The likelihood of something else happening when you’re tending to one dog if there are endless other dogs running around would be, we imagine, quite high.